arjunkhode/JavaScript-interview-preparation/README.md

 * __Remember it like this: "copy" statement always transfers the 'this'__

-* __Whether copied or not, the lexical scope and the "outer environment" of that function always remains the same__
+* __When not copied, the lexical scope and the "outer environment" of that function always remains the same__

+* __When copied, the lexical scope of the function is also transferred.__

 	```
 	func2 = callerObject.printWord;